leobudima/elogii-blog/content/delivery-management-trends.md

 As this information becomes available, it will help shape delivery both in terms of understanding past performance and providing key insights into future trends.

-For example, monitoring [**delivery logistics KPIs**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/) will help optimize every segment of end-to-end delivery.
+For example, monitoring [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/ "key metrics in delivery logistics") will help optimize every segment of end-to-end delivery.

 At the same time, it can provide key data on where and how much resources to invest to achieve the results.

-Additionally, large databases of customer information will provide invaluable knowledge into consumer behavior and delivery preferences.
+Additionally, large databases of customer information will provide invaluable knowledge into consumer behaviour and delivery preferences.

 This will help planners achieve greater accuracy when determining the future strategy of the delivery and help them reach their target goals based on those decisions.

-# #9 Leveraging prescriptive analytics to improve decision-making.
+## #9 Leveraging prescriptive analytics to improve decision-making.

 Before now, [**diagnostic**](https://www.gartner.com/en/information-technology/glossary/diagnostic-analytics#:\~:text=Diagnostic%20analytics%20is%20a%20form,discovery%2C%20data%20mining%20and%20correlations.) and [**predictive analytics**](https://www.gartner.com/en/information-technology/glossary/predictive-analytics-2#:\~:text=Predictive%20Analytics%20is%20a%20form,multivariate%20statistics%2C%20pattern%20matching%2C%20predictive) have been successfully implemented in many supply chains to great effect.